The ngtcp2 programmers’ guide

 is called.
 Inside the callback, associate the newly generated

-Connection ID to the ngtcp2_conn
+Connection ID to the ngtcp2_conn object.

 When Connection ID is no longer used, its association should be